How to say “boring” in Japanese

 - ba – ば : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its ba form.

-From these two components, we can understand that “tsumaranakereba” is literally the ba form of “tsumaranai”.
-In Japanese, ba forms of words can work as their conditional forms.
-So, “tsumaranakereba” is very useful when we want to make a conditional clause in a sentence with the meaning of ‘boring’ or ‘bored’.
+From these two parts, we can understand that “tsumaranakereba” is literally the ba form of “tsumaranai”.
+In Japanese, the ba forms of words can work as their conditional forms.
+So, we can use “tsumaranakereba” to make a conditional clause in a sentence with adding the meaning of ‘boring’ or ‘bored’.
 Let me explain this usage through the example sentence below.

 Example #5: how to say “if boring” in Japanese